kevinch/emtalks/pages/posts/em-links.md

 # EM-related people, newsletters and feeds

 Here is a quick post about people, feeds and newsletters I am following nowadays to keep in touch with EM topics and their evolutions.
 I do not follow tons of people or newsletters but rather focus on the ones that have a frequency, and relevant content that I can use in my daily professional life.
 Short and to the point.
+Frequences are variable but nothing too crazy, otherwise I tend to unfollow.

 This post might get updates over time.